 - Pack the beans into a small jar and cover with a lid.
 Let the kimchi sit at room temperature for 1-5 days.

 - Check the jar everyday.
-You will likely see bubbles and more liquid in the jar than when you started – this is normal.
+You will likely see bubbles and more liquid in the jar than when you started – this is normal and indicates fermentation is occurring.
 Taste the kimchi when you check the jar, and when it has ripened to your liking move the jar to the refrigerator for a few more days.

 There are a lot of variations on kimchi recipes out there – how do you make yours?